 Military education and training should be evaluated for prior credit.
 Information needed to evaluate military education and training is available online.

 The Ace Military Guide

-The ACE (American Council on Education) Military Guide (Guide to Evaluation of Educational Experiences in the Armed Services) is on the web at: http://www.acenet.edu/news-room/Pages/Military-Guide- Online.aspx
+The ACE (American Council on Education) Military Guide (Guide to Evaluation of Educational Experiences in the Armed Services) is on the web HERE.

 Military Transcripts